zillionare/python-project-wizard/README.md

 Cookiecutter template for Python package, forked from [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).

-For those who don't know what cookiecutter is: cookiecutter is like a scaffold tool, a wizard whick help you create new porject from template.
+For those who don't know what cookiecutter is: cookiecutter is like a scaffold tool, a wizard which help you create new porject from template.

 * [GitHub repo](https://github.com/zillionare/cookiecutter-pypackage/)
 * [Documentation](https://zillionare.github.io/cookiecutter-pypackage/)